hlarsen/godot-synty-tools/README.md

 ## License

-MIT, but if your commercial project does well please consider making a donation =)
+MIT, but if your commercial project does well please consider making a donation or gifting some packs, which will be added to the addon =)